RedEchidnaUK/m920q-dual-NVME/README.md

 Note on M.2 NVME edge connector:
 > I have used 4.2mm height connector (Gen5, expensive), however 3.2mm from Gen3/4 would be recommended (cheaper), see link bellow.

+\
+Note on R639
+> Some boards do not require this resistor.
+Either it is already present on the board or there is a PCB trace in its place.

 <br>

 * ### Components list summary: